A. W. Andrews: Climber

 He is also believed to have had a project to traverse all the British coastline, between the high and low water marks, aided where necessary by a rope, starting in Cornwall.

+Tennis

+He once reached the semi- finals of the men’s singles at Wimbledon.

 Badminton

 He was a regular competitor at the All England Open Badminton Championships first appearing at the 1905 All England Badminton Championships and last appearing at the 1923 All England Badminton Championships.

 Poetry

 In later years he appears to have turned to poetry inspired by the scenery of West Penwith, Cornwall.